 Five minutes later, the ambulance arrived.
 Florence was taken to Kyangwali Health Center where they perform emergency caesarian sections.

-When Florence arrived at the Maternal Health Ward at Kyangwali Health Center, Dr. Sarah and her nursing staff were fervently searching for her baby’s heartbeat.
+When Florence arrived at the Maternal Health Ward at Kyangwali Health Center, the doctor and her nursing staff were fervently searching for her baby’s heartbeat.
 They put a drum to Florence’s belly to listen, and heard nothing.
-Remaining calm, Dr. Sarah called in the radiographer, Erick Ntamu, to see if they could detect the baby’s heartbeat.
+Remaining calm, the doctor called in the radiographer, Erick Ntamu, to see if they could detect the baby’s heartbeat.

 They found the baby’s heartbeat, but it was growing faint.
 The baby was in distress and, because of his position, would not be able to be delivered naturally.
 Florence needed an emergency C-section.